Archive

 Yep – Yummy!

-So you think this post is about food only?
+Do you think this post is about food only?
 No, of course not.
-Yes, you can have this cake with ice cream, coffee and/or tea.
+Yes, you can have this cake with ice cream, coffee, and/or tea.
 But this blog is about wine, so how about it?
 I’m glad to report that Bartenura Malvasia Salento IGT 2009 from Italy, a sweet, lightly fizzed wine worked quite well with that apple cake, complementing each other.

-So here we are – great and very simple cake ( takes about an hour from start to finish) and simple easy wine – all together equal to great and enjoyable evening.
+Here we are – tasty and very simple cake ( takes about an hour from start to finish) and simple easy wine – all together equal to a great and enjoyable evening.

 Cheers!